-Kendall dealt only with a lease clause that required the landlord's consent and was silent as to the standard for giving or withholding consent.
+Kendall dealt only with a lease clause that requires the landlord's consent but that fails to state a standard for giving or withholding consent.
 However, the reasoning of the decision raises issues concerning the validity of other types of lease restrictions on transfer.
 The court's concern over unreasonable restraints on alienation and the court's importation of the good faith and fair dealing doctrine into lease law could easily affect other types of restrictions on lease transfer.
 The Commission believes a systematic statutory exposition of the governing law in this area is necessary to avoid many years of litigation and uncertainty.

-The statute should reaffirm the governing principle of freedom of contract between the parties to a lease.
-The parties should be able to negotiate any restrictions on transfer that are appropriate for the particular transaction with the assurance that the restrictions will be
+The statute should reaffirm the governing principle of freedom of contract between the parties to a lease and honor the reasonable expectations of the parties based on their agreement.
+The parties should be able to negotiate any restrictions on transfer that are

-10. Changes in Section 1951.4 recommended by the Commission include:
+^{10.} Changes in Section 1951.4 recommended by the Commission include: